Identification of hedonic equilibrium and nonseparable simultaneous equations: Hedonic equilibrium and the identification problem

-\citeasnoun{Ekeland:2010} and \citeasnoun{CMN:2010} further show that a pure equilibrium exists and is unique, under the additional assumption that type distributions $P_{\tilde x}$ and $P_{\tilde y}$ are absolutely continuous and gradients of utility and cost, $\nabla_{\tilde x}U(\tilde x,z)$ and $\nabla_{\tilde y}C(\tilde y,z)$ exist and are injective as functions of quality $z$.
+\citet{Ekeland:2010} and \citet{CMN:2010} further show that a pure equilibrium exists and is unique, under the following additional assumptions.
+First, type distributions $P_{\tilde x}$ and $P_{\tilde y}$ are absolutely continuous.
+Second, gradients of utility and cost, $\nabla_{\tilde x}U(\tilde x,z)$ and $\nabla_{\tilde y}C(\tilde y,z)$ exist and are injective as functions of quality $z$.
 The latter condition, also known as the {\em Twist Condition} in the optimal transport literature, ensures that all consumers of a given type $\tilde x$ (respectively all producers of a given type $ \tilde y$) consume (respectively produce) the same quality $z$ at equilibrium.

-The identification problem consists in the recovery of structural features of preferences and technology from observation of traded qualities and their prices in a single market.
-The solution concept we impose in our identification analysis is the following feature of hedonic equilibrium, i.e., maximization of surplus generated by a trade. \begin{myassump}{EC}[Equilibrium concept] The joint distribution $\gamma$ of $(\tilde X,Z,\tilde Y)$ and the price function $p$ form an hedonic equilibrium, i.e., they satisfy the following.
-The joint distribution $\gamma$ has marginals~$P_{\tilde x}$ and~$P_{\tilde y}$ and for~$\gamma$-almost all~$(\tilde x,z,\tilde y)$, In addition, observed qualities $z\in Z(\tilde x,\tilde y)$ maximizing joint surplus $U(\tilde x,z)-C(\tilde y,z)$ for each $\tilde x\in\tilde X$ and $\tilde y\in\tilde Y$, lie in the interior of the set of feasible qualities $Z$ and $Z(\tilde x,\tilde y)$ is assumed to have a measurable selection.
-The joint surplus $U(\tilde x,z)-C(\tilde y,z)$ is finite everywhere. \end{myassump}

-\begin{remark} An important implication of Assumption~\ref{ass:ec} is that traded quality $z$ maximizes the joint surplus~$U(\tilde x,z)-C(\tilde y,z)$.
-This observation is the basis for the equivalent characterization of hedonic models as transferable utility matching models in \citeasnoun{CMN:2010}. \end{remark}

-\begin{remark} We assume full participation in the market.
-The possibility of non participation can modelled by adding isolated points to the sets of types and renormalizing distributions accordingly (see Section~1.1 of \citeasnoun{CMN:2010} for details). \end{remark}